windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 :::tip

-You can also edit the Resource or even create a new one right from the Script editor.
+You can also edit the Resource or even create a new one right **from the Script editor**.

 :::